a-b-street/abstreet/docs/install.md

 ## Dependencies

 To build, you need a Linux-like environment with `bash`, `wget`, `unzip`, etc.
-You also need `python` for the editor crate to build, and `osmosis` for the import script.
+You also `osmosis` for the import script.

 At runtime if you want to use the screen-capture plugin, you need `scrot`.